debitoor/merge-sort-stream/README.md

 ## Usage

-Precondition, the two input streams should be readable with objectMode set to true and sorted regarding to a compare function.
+Precondition, the two input streams should be readable with objectMode set to true and sorted regarding to the compare function.

 ```javascript
 var streamArray = require('stream-array');